 There is also a risk that, in the event of a sharp decline in the value of our net assets, we would be in danger of failing to maintain required asset coverage ratios which may be required by the preferred stock and/or debt securities or of a downgrade in the ratings of the preferred stock and/or debt securities or our current investment income might not be sufficient to meet the dividend requirements on the preferred stock or the interest payments on the debt securities.
 In order to counteract such an event, we might need to liquidate investments in order to fund redemption of some or all of the preferred stock and/or debt securities.
 In addition, we would pay (and the holders of our common stock would bear) all costs and expenses relating to the issuance and ongoing maintenance of the preferred stock and/or debt securities.
 Holders of preferred stock and/or debt securities may have different interests than holders of common stock and may at times have disproportionate influence over our affairs.
-During 2012, we issued \$69.0 million of 2019 Notes and \$80.5 million of 2022 Notes, to which the risks discussed above may apply.
+During 2012, we issued \$69.0 million of 7.00% senior notes due 2019 and \$80.5 million of 6.375% senior notes due 2022, to which the risks discussed above may apply.